 IJNR awards fellowships to working reporters, photojournalists, writers, editors and producers, including independent and freelance journalists.
 Fellowships are very occasionally awarded to students enrolled in graduate-level journalism programs.

 Fellowships are competitive.
 Preference is given to journalists employed by news organizations, or freelancers who contribute regularly to one or more outlets.
 Contributors to newsletters, magazines and other media controlled by industry, government or advocacy groups are rarely selected.
 Public-relations practitioners are not eligible.

 IJNR arranges and covers the cost of meals, lodging, local transportation and excursions during each institute.
-Employers of journalists selected as fellows are expected to provide full salary for the fellows while they are on assignment at the institutes and are encouraged to pay for travel costs to and from the program.
+Employers of journalists selected as fellows are expected to provide full salary for the fellows while they are on assignment at the institutes.
+Journalists - or their employers - must cover their costs of getting to and from the Institute.
 On occasion, some stipends are available to help individuals defray travel costs to and from the institute as well, although IJNR cannot pay for overseas plane tickets.

 How to Apply